 - All attendee benefits as well.
 I guess speakers inherit from the attendee base class. (this includes the famous, and usually really needed, CodeMash HoodieTM).

 - Unlimited access to a secret speaker bunker, loaded with snacks, drinks, and jet fuel.
 Red Bull may replace jet fuel based on market prices.
-This room also includes a large table with comfy chairs so you can get work done.
+This room also includes tables with comfy chairs so you can get work done.